dapr/samples/vscode-dev-setup/multiple-dev-container/README.md

 The python app is run from a separate instance of VS Code.

-1. Open VS Code to the `multiple-dev-container/python` folder.
+1. Open a new instance of VS Code to the `multiple-dev-container/python` folder.
+(Do not close the instance of VS Code that is attached to the node app development container.)
 1. From the VS Code command palette (Ctrl+Shift+P), run this command:

     ```ASCII